Skip to content

 Posted on by Karen Cioffi

-As we spoke on the phone, he said he already created the first book with the help of a graphic designer.
-He said the book is kind of a coffee table book.
-People would buy it because it looks good and they’d want to have it visible.
+According to the client, it was designed to be a coffee table book.
+People would buy it because it looks good, and they’d want to have it visible.

-But as he explained the story to me, I told him it sounded like the book should be geared toward four to six-year-olds.
+The book was to be a basic learning tool for young children, with only one or two sentences per page.
+As he explained the project to me, I told him it sounded like the book should be geared toward four to six-year-olds.
 Yet he kept mentioning that it’s a coffee table book that adults would like to show off.

 Who would buy a book with NO specific target audience?